What do you do with a washed-up bathtub?

 recommend that you use cement backer board.
 Regular drywall may be used on the other

 side of the framing.
-Add new framing where the old was cut to make room for the tub removal.
+Add new framing where the old was cut to make room for the tub

-wall to complete the project.
+or paint the wall to complete the project.

 NOTE: Keep in mind these are basic instructions and in most instances three tradesman are